AterraEngine/aterra_engine-cs/README.md

 ## 📜 License
 AterraEngine is licensed under the GPL-3.0 license.

-> Note: The AterraEngine logo and ducky sprites included in this project are © AndreasSas, and may not be used without explicit permission.
+> Note: The AterraEngine logo and ducky sprites included in this project are © AnnaSas, and may not be used without explicit permission.